-- 1. With both thumbs (or fingers), press the release tabs away from the socket. - 2.
+- With both thumbs (or a finger from each hand), press the release tabs away from the socket. - 2.
 With the SIMM free from the release tabs, lift the module up and place in an anti-static bag or package.

 Installing a CPU